Dan503/time-input-polyfill/README.md

 ### Must call `update()` on dynamic inputs

 I couldn't find any reliable way to track when a user uses `$input.value = '13:30'`.
-So instead of tracking the use of `$input.value`, I have attached an `updatePolyfill()` method to the `$input` element.
+So instead of tracking the use of `$input.value`, I have attached a `.polyfill.update()` method to the `$input` element.

-Any time you update the value of the time input element through JavaScript, check that the `updatePolyfill()` method exists, and if it does, call it.
+Any time you update the value of the time input element through JavaScript, check that `$input.polyfill` exists, and if it does, call `$input.polyfill.update()`.

 ```html
 <input id="example" type="time">